A week in Las Vegas: your 7-day Sin City itinerary

 • Grand Canyon Tour

-For those visiting Las Vegas for the first time, it’s important to get a full sense of the city itself.
-A hop-on hop-off Big Bus Las Vegas Tour is a smart choice because you can enjoy the informative narration and the flexibility to explore what interests you most.
+If you're visiting Las Vegas for the first time, there's no better way to get a sense of the city than aboard a hop-on hop-off Big Bus Las Vegas Tour.
+Get the expert lowdown on Downtown and the Strip and enjoy the flexibility to explore the attractions that interest you most along the way.

-The Classic Route takes you on a tour of all the best spots in the city, including The Strip, Downtown, Belaggio Fountains, The LINQ, The Mob Museum, The Strat, and much more!
+The classic daytime route takes you on a tour of all the hottest spots in the city, including the Strip, Downtown, those skyscraping Bellagio fountains, the Mob Museum, the Strat, and so much more.

 High Roller Observation Wheel

 One of the best ways to truly appreciate the glitz and glam of Las Vegas is from an aerial vantage point.
-That’s where the High Roller Observation Wheelcomes in!
-Take a daytime ride on this popular observation wheel to see the full scope of the Strip and snap some stellar photos.
-The ride will take about 30 minutes.
+Which is where the High Roller Observation Wheel comes in!
+Only the highest observation wheel in the western Hemisphere, the High Roller stands at a head-spinning 550 feet tall.
+Take a daytime ride to take in the full glitzy scope of the Strip and the red-tinted desert landscapes beyond the city limits.
+The ride lasts around 30 minutes and is all but guaranteed to serve up some of the most Insta-perfect snaps of your trip.

 LINQ Promenade

-You don’t need to head to Hollywood to enjoy celebrity culture – just pop by Madame Tussauds Las Vegas!
-Located right in front of the Venetian, this perennially popular attraction features stars from film, music, art, sports, and more.
-You’ll especially like Las Vegas-specific components like the Hangover Experience.
-Don’t forget to keep that phone or camera charged!
+You don’t need to go to Hollywood for your celebrity culture fix – just pop by Madame Tussauds Las Vegas instead!
+Located right in front of the legendary Venetian, this perennially popular Vegas attraction features stars from the worlds of film, music, art, sports, and more, all lovingly rendered in wax.
+Find your Wolf Pack in the Hangover Bar, strike a pose with Miley and her wrecking ball, and hob-nob with RiRi and Kourtney in the secret speakeasy.

 The Grand Canal Shoppes